shanesturrock/bioit/docs/R-core.md

     source("/root/bioit/apps/R-core/SPEC/bioC_install.R")

-It will then ask for a mirror and then should automatically go through and install all the packages the team requires.
+It will automatically go through and install all the packages the team requires.

 Lastly, run `biocValid()` and it will probably complain about a bunch of newer packages and how to downgrade them to the current stable versions.
 Do that.
 When it completes just type `q()` to quit and don't save the workspace image.